Healthdirect Free Australian health advice you can count on.

 If you think a child has swallowed a poisonous substance or someone has taken an overdose contact the Poisons Information Centre by phoning 13 11 26 for advice (24 hours).

-Do NOT attempt to make the child vomit, unless instructed by a medical professional.
+Do NOT attempt to make yourself vomit, unless told to do so by a doctor.

 Motion sickness

-Motion sickness is more common in children than adults, but can be the cause of vomiting in adults.
-It may also cause paleness and cold sweats.
+Motion sickness can cause vomiting in adults.
+You may also go pale and have cold sweats.

 Gastrointestinal obstruction